-\\nested
+nested

-Syntax See Syntax for object attributes, page 345.
-Description Thenested keyword modifies the enter and exit code of an interrupt function to allow for nested interrupts.
+Syntax See Syntax for object attributes, page 353.

+Description The \\nested keyword modifies the enter and exit code of an interrupt function to allow for nested interrupts.
 This allows interrupts to be enabled, which means new interrupts can be served inside an interrupt function, without overwriting the SPSR and return address in R14.
-Nested interrupts are only supported forirq declared functions.
-Note: Thenested keyword requires the processor mode to be in either User or System mode.
-Example irqnestedarm void interrupt_handler(void); See also Nested interrupts, page 77 andalign_sp_on_irq, page 261.
+Nested interrupts are only supported for \\irq declared functions.

+Note: The \\nested keyword requires the processor mode to be in either User or

+System mode.

+See also Nested interrupts, page 79 and --align sp on irq, page 257.